 Hair Color Too Dark?
-How to Correct This (Without Bleach)
+How to Lighten It (Without Bleach)

 This article will focus on three options for lightening a too-dark dye job: